FR-translation-for-Stardew-Valley-Mods/predictivemods/PublicAccessTV/promo/README-moddrop.md

 ## ![[Translation]](https://kdau.gitlab.io/headers/translation.png)

 This mod can be translated into any language supported by Stardew Valley.
-It is currently available in English, French and Russian.
+It is currently available in English, French, Portuguese and Russian.

 Your contribution would be welcome.
 Please see the [details on the wiki](https://stardewvalleywiki.com/Modding:Translations) for help.
 You can send me your work in an issue [on GitLab](https://gitlab.com/kdau/predictivemods/-/issues), in the Bugs tab above or by DM on Discord.